uvarc/rc-learning/content/notes/benchmark/index.md

 |9|49|3.49|2.58|
 |10|49|3.49|2.87|

 Notice the plateau beyond N=6 - this implies that you should not request more than 6 GPU devices for this particular task.
+(A good balance between speed and SU effectiveness may be N=2-4.)

 {{< figure src="ddp_rtx.png" width="400px" >}}

 The performance of K80 vs RTX 2080Ti is compared below.
 On a single GPU device, the latter is 30% faster.

 {{< figure src="k80_rtx.png" width="400px" >}}

+### Remarks

+A complete machine learning benchmark would involve such parameters as batch size, learning rate, etc. You may pass a sparse grid to locate a desirable region and, if necessary, use a finer grid in that region to identify the best choice.